Dr. Jason Han is the co-founder of HealthFit Physical Therapy & Chiropractic and the Head of Rehabilitation for the Los Angeles Football Club.

 Going to Cal Berkeley was good for me because it allowed me to grow up away from the SGV.
 It allowed me to experience different cultures and made me more comfortable exploring new opportunities.

 My Taekwondo journey was interesting.
 I got my black belt, and from there, I was able to help the younger students.
 That was one facet of earning my black belt.
 Another was that even though I had my black belt, I had never placed first, so that was my next goal.
 I wanted a gold medal, and it wasn’t just training or being athletic; there’s a significant mental portion to that.
-I used basketball in high school to cross-train for my martial art.
+I used basketball in high school to cross-train for my martial arts.

-Then from there, I was able to make the junior national team at 16.
-Then I beat a member of a men’s national team member and gained a little confidence.
-Then I beat a collegiate national team member and gained a little confidence.
+Then, from there, I was able to make the junior national team at 16.
+Then, I beat a member of a men’s national team member and gained a little confidence.
+Then, I beat a collegiate national team member and gained a little confidence.

 All those things compounded over time and allowed me to be confident.